 Most of us take up DIY projects as a hobby.
 However, did you know that you can take up DIY projects to reduce the carbon footprint of your home?
 DIY projects offer you the perfect opportunity to reuse things.
 You can create things yourself.
 You can use eco-friendly materials and resources to do so.
 When you take these steps, it will be easy for you to reduce the carbon footprint of your home.
 You have to change how you do things.
 When you plan and use such resources, it will be easy to reduce the carbon footprint of your DIY … Continue reading →

 The world is rife with news snippets concerning the development of solar power.
 The sun provides an infinite source of energy that takes off the burden on the renewable sources for power generation.
 In doing so, there are increased chances of conserving the limited energy reserves.
 Already about 50% of the earth’s natural resources are in use.
 If this usage rate continues, we will run out of finite sources in no time.
 For instance, there is only enough oil left for the coming 46.2 years.
-Luckily, the development of solar energy serves as the light at the end of the … Continue reading →
+Luckily, the development of solar energy serves as the light at the end of the tunnel. … Continue reading →

 Qatar’s solar energy future is steadily developing.
 With average daily sunshine of around 9.5 hours, low-cloud cover conditions and plentiful space, there is great scope for small, medium as well as large-scale solar power projects in the country.
 Qatar’s global horizontal irradiance is 2,140 kWh per m2 per year which makes it well-suited for solar photovoltaic (PV) systems.
 The country is geographically well-positioned to tap its tremendous solar energy potential and has set an ambitious target of 2 percent renewable energy contribution in the national energy mix by 2022.
 Solar energy has multiple advantages for Qatar in the form of energy … Continue reading →